Skip to main content

 Mobile Food Vending

-Below you will find information on mobile food vending in the City of Vancouver.
+Below you will find information on the different types and locations of mobile food vending in the City of Vancouver.
 This includes required licenses and permits, mobile vending in the public right-of-way, mobile vending at special events and in public plazas, and contact information for City staff that can answer your questions.

 Approvals/Permits Required (listed in the order they should be applied for)